Digimon Adventure (2020 TV series)

 Digimon Adventure (デジモンアドベンチャー:, Dejimon Adobenchā) is a Japanese anime television series.
-It is the eighth anime series in the Digimon franchise and a reboot of the original 1999 anime television series of the same title that follows the contemporary adventures of children in the world of Digimon, struggling to prevent a series of disasters spreading into real world.
+It is the eighth anime series in the Digimon franchise and a reboot of the 1999–2000 anime television series of the same name that follows the adventures of children in the world of Digimon, struggling to prevent a series of disasters spreading into the real world.

 It was broadcast for 67 episodes on Fuji TV from April 2020 to September 2021, while the series was simulcasted worldwide through Crunchyroll.
-In February 2022, it was announced that the series would receive an English dub, which is set to premiere in Q2 2023.
+In February 2022, it was announced that the series would receive an English dub.
+All 67 episodes of the dub were made available for purchase on the Microsoft Store in April 2023 and on VOD with Hulu in July 2023.